-A key piece of the District's efforts is the Flood Protection Level of Service Program (FPLOS).
-Under this program, the District studies the canals, structures and pump stations it operates to ensure that they can provide the level of flood protection they were designed to under future conditions with consideration for sea level rise.
-Where the studies identify canals and/or structures that will no longer adequately provide flood protection, improvements are developed to ensure adequate flood protection into the future.
-The FPLOS Program ensures a flood protection system resilient to shocks and stresses such as hurricanes, floods and droughts.
-The assessment will cover the entire District every 8 to 10 years and is estimated to cost approximately \$2 million annually.
+A key piece of the District's resiliency efforts is the Flood Protection Level of Service Program (FPLOS).
+Under this program, the District studies the canals, structures and pump stations it operates to ensure that they can provide the level of flood protection they were designed to under future conditions with consideration for sea level rise and other climate impacts.
+Where the studies identify canals and/or structures, throughout the entire District boundary, that will no longer adequately provide flood protection, improvements are developed to ensure adequate flood protection along with the identification of funding alternatives to support full implementation of the recommended adaptation projects.
+This strategy ensures a flood protection system resilient to shocks and stresses such as increasingly intense hurricanes, floods, and droughts.